 And I'm tired of whining from the right, as if it were the simplest thing in the world to hop up and Make the World Safe For Democracy with one big anti-terror bang. ...
 Bush is not Emperor of the World.
 (For which we may all humbly thank God every day).
 He does not call up his legions and say "Hark!
 Go thee forth and crush the barbarians under they muscled heels!"

+The world is a complicated place.
+Solutions are never as straightforward as they seem when the only thing you have to conquer is a 40 of Old English.
 All of you who think your heroes cut a straight, visionary line to the heart of the problems in front of them, guess again.
 Everyone from Churchill to Rockin' Ronnie scuttled hither and thither, seeming to lose their way, making missteps, and being harshly criticised from both sides for almost everything they did.

 Keep in mind, that the history books that make it to the best-seller list are usually giving you a simplified version.
 If you dig in a bit, read that fat book with all the footnotes, you will find that the real battle was confusing and chaotic, and both sides were blundering about in the fog of war.